gillimo/research-agent/docs/tickets.md

 - [x] UAT56: Extend mailbox duration
   Increase mailbox runtime to allow post-question approval prompts to be handled.
   Acceptance: mailbox scenario no longer quits mid-approval.
+- [x] UAT57: Prompt-text waits
+  Allow steps to wait for specific prompt text using prompt events.
+  Acceptance: scenarios can wait on "You:" or approval prompts without stdout scraping.

 P20a ?
 UAT harness stability (task breakdown)
 - [x] UAT6a: Ensure socket inputs are accepted